ragynotes/ragynotes.github.io/content/About/site-development.md

 ent-about-some-things
 ```

-- the folder "JunkPages" is never built with the site, so use for experiments
+- the folder "JunkPages" is never built with the site, so use for experiments [is this true?]
 - archetype is defined in `ragynotes.github.io/archetypes/document`

 ### `YAML`